laxmikant-ainapure/upcxx/docs/build-devel.md

 # Building UPC\+\+ #

-These instructions are for UPC++ developers only.
+These instructions are for UPC++ runtime developers only.

 THIS INTERNAL DOCUMENTATION IS NOT CAREFULLY MAINTAINED AND MAY BE OUT OF DATE.